tristanbettany/WaysOfWorking/README.md

 ## Code of Conduct

-Generally be good to one another, have time for your fellow developer and they will have time for you.
+- Generally be good to one another, and don't take life too seriously.
+- Have time for your fellow developer and they will have time for you.
+- Respect other developers opinions and they may respect yours.
+- Remember that there is always someone out there you can learn from irregardless of yours or their level.